thhaase/markdown2website/README.md

 - [https://thhaase.github.io/markdown2website/](https://thhaase.github.io/markdown2website/)
 ---

-## Issues
-- Can't link sections from other markdown files, only the files themselves
-- Names of Markdownfiles can't contain special characters like "_"

 ## Inspiration and Background
 The Inpiration for this project were the many lightweight RegEx-based parser from the Github User [Casualwriter](https://github.com/casualwriter).
 The thought of a really simple, selfcontained and minimalistic *Markdown ==> Website* tool was fascinating.